Your net zero jargon buster

 Helping you make sense of sustainability.

 The United Nations Climate Change Conference is also known as COP.
 In 1992, 154 states signed a treaty to cut greenhouse gas emissions (more on these later!).
 These signatories are known as Parties to the Convention, and COP stands for Conference of the Parties.
-The first COP was in Berlin in 1995, and the 26th takes place in Glasgow from 31st October to 12th November 2021.
+The first COP was in Berlin in 1995 and COP30 will be held in Brazil in 2025.

 The Paris agreement